cyso/TonicDNS/README.markdown

 TonicDNS RESTful API for PowerDNS
 =================================

 This a RESTful API for PowerDNS licensed under GPLv2.
 It uses the MIT licensed Tonic RESTful library as its base, see peej/tonic on GitHub.
-All changes to the core Tonic library are released under the original MIT lciense.
+All changes to the core Tonic library are released under the original MIT license.
 See the files for the appropriate license.

 Features: